Arlen Specter: Civil rights and U.S. Supreme Court

 Specter voted in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 (as well as to override President Reagan's veto).
 Specter voted against the nomination of Robert Bork to the U.S. Supreme Court, but voted in favor of the nominations of Clarence Thomas, John Roberts, and Samuel Alito.
 Specter described Anita Hill's testimony during Thomas' nomination as "perjurious in its entirety."

 Tax cuts and minimum wage

 In 1995, he was the only Republican to vote to limit tax cuts to individuals with incomes of less than one million dollars.
 He voted against CAFTA.
 Specter also supported an increase in the federal minimum wage.
 He was a leading supporter of the U.S. Public Service Academy.

 Illegal immigration

-On immigration, Specter supported a "pathway to citizenship" and a "guest worker program", which opponents call amnesty.
+On immigration, Specter supported a "pathway to citizenship" and a "guest worker program".
 He introduced Senate bill S. 2611 (the Comprehensive Immigration Reform Act of 2006) on April 6, 2006, which was passed by the Senate on May 25, 2006, before reaching a stalemate in the House.